 Unknown

-The ship scrapping industry
+The dirty business of ship scrapping

 China's Ship-Scrapping Industry: Present and Future

-Ship Obsolescence and Scrapping - New Drewry Report
+|Ship Obsolescence and Scrapping - New Drewry Report

 British Library Online Contents | 1992